interep-project/docs/docs/technical-overview/groups/intro.md

 InterRep uses the [@interrep/identity](https://github.com/InterRep/interrep.js/tree/main/packages/identity) package to generate identities, while the [reputation-service](https://github.com/InterRep/reputation-service) takes care of adding the identity commitments in the Merkle tree associated with the group.

 In addition to joining a group, users can later decide to leave it.
-The Merkle tree leaf corresponding to identity commitment will be set to 0.
+In this case the Merkle tree leaf corresponding to identity commitment will be set to 0.

 :::info
 InterRep does not save any association between the Ethereum account address and the provider.